manoharkota1/System-Design-Concepts-Basic-to-Advance/contents/SingleServerSetup.md

 - **Flexible**: You can change servers behind the scenes without breaking everyone's bookmarks
 - **Smart routing**: One domain can point to multiple servers for load balancing

-DNS (Domain Name System) is like the internet's phone book—it translates those friendly names into actual IP addresses that computers understand.
+DNS (Domain Name System) is like the internet's phone book it translates those friendly names into actual IP addresses that computers understand.
 It's a massive, distributed system that works incredibly well.

 **Real-world tip**: Most companies don't run their own DNS servers.
 Instead, they use services like Amazon Route 53, Cloudflare, or Google Cloud DNS.
 Why?
 These providers handle the complexity, keep things fast and reliable worldwide, and protect against attacks.
 It's one less thing to worry about.

 #### Stage 2: Getting the IP Address

 Once your browser asks "where's hackora.tech?", the DNS system goes to work.
-It's actually a bit like asking for directions—your request bounces through a few different servers:
+It's actually a bit like asking for directions your request bounces through a few different servers:

 1. **DNS Resolver**: Usually your internet provider handles this, though you can use others like Google (8.8.8.8)
 2. **Root Name Servers**: These point you toward the right neighborhood